 So, it’s important to avoid no-name power supply manufacturers and just stick to well-known manufacturers.
 Here’s a quick list of manufacturers who are known for making quality power supplies:

 - be Quiet!

 This, of course, is not an end-all list and it’s important to note that not every power supply from the manufacturers listed above are quality units.
-So, it’s important that once you have a wattage rating, that you do your due diligence in researching what quality units are available in your price range.
+So, it’s essential that once you know how much wattage you need, that you do your due diligence in researching what quality units are available in your price range.